Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 No, no, no, no.

-Figure speech, figure speech.
+Figure speech, figure of speech.

-Is it a figure of speech?
+Is this a figure of speech?

 Should be.

-from address.
+From address.

 Unknown once again.